 Related: Demystifying Lead Scoring: 14 Ways For Identifying Your Highest Quality Leads

 Just like you’re supposed to highlight your wins, don’t forget to discuss your failures too so that they can be improved.

 Steve Yanor of Sky Alphabet Social Media says, “We’re a big fan of yin-yang approach.
 With the good comes the bad and patting yourself on the back will get you nowhere if your competitors are focused on improving their weaknesses.
 There is so much data that there are always spots where you can look at and say ‘this really fell off the cliff this month’ or ‘this continues to decline’ or ‘the bounce rate continues to struggle.’

 Some of these are easy fixes, some of them are conversion malfunctions, some of them are tough, but you’re only going to earn credibility as a marketing leader if you report both the good and the bad.”
 Explains Yanor.

-According to Nick Hollinger of Visitor Queue, the most important thing to discuss in a marketing reporting meeting is the ROI of all initiatives.
+According to Nick Hollinger of Visitor Queue, the most important thing to discuss in a marketing reporting meeting is the ROI of all initiatives based on insights from your marketing dashboard software.
 “Often, marketers overlook ROI and focus on feel-good metrics.
 Even if the ROI is negative, it should be discussed with justification of how it will be positive in the future.”
 Says Hollinger.